dustinbrownman/advent-of-code-2022/day_02/README.md

 This was a nice chance to work with tuples.
 I really wanted to be able to match my tuple against the items in the winning/drawing vectors, but had to settle for a simple `if` statement.

 I also had a hard time dealing with the `Result` object coming back for each line.
 The analyzer kept yelling at me about using `if let` and then saying it wasn't necessary.
 What I figured out was that I needed an `else` conditional on the `if let` for it to stop warning me.

+## Part 2

+This wasn't two bad.
+I just needed to invert the logic a bit.
+It was hard to get my head around how to structure the `play_rock|paper|scissors` vectors, but still think it's a nice way to handle it (versus needing to do a bunch of nested conditionals).